 Relative Employment Growth

-Homebuilding slowed during the second half of 2013; however, it still exceeds its pre-recession level.
-Housing supply remains exceptionally tight as builders have not significantly added to supply since late 2006.
-Multifamily vacancy rates remain low as apartment construction still has not caught up with growth in regional demand.
-Like other areas across the state and nation, two factors that are often cited for the slow resurgence of supply are continuing: tight credit conditions and a scarcity of skilled construction labor.
-Recently, labor force construction has begun to grow, thus helping to reduce the mismatch between increased demand and short supply of the region’s housing.
+Homebuilding growth in the Columbus metro area continues to outpace those of the nation, state, and nearby metro areas.
+Homebuilding slowed substantially during the first two months of 2015, in comparison to strong third- and fourth-quarter showings.
+The housing supply remains exceptionally tight as builders have not significantly added to supply since late 2006.
+Multifamily vacancy rates remain low as apartment construction still has yet to catch up with growth in regional demand.
+Recently, the construction labor force has begun to grow, thus helping to reduce the mismatch between increased demand and short supply of the region’s housing.

-Since 2005, consumers in the Columbus metro area have had less mortgage, auto, and credit card debt per capita than the national average, primarily because of the increase in national house prices and thus, mortgage debt, from 2000 to 2007.
-The metro has actively sought to deleverage since the onset of the recession and has succeeded at a rate similar to that of the nation.
-Reasons for the debt decline include lower mortgage debt due to foreclosures and smaller average outstanding balances on revolving debt instruments such as credit cards and home equity loans.
+Since 2005, consumers in the Columbus metro area continue to have less mortgage, auto, and credit card debt per capita than the national average.
+Like many other areas, households in the Columbus area have actively sought to deleverage since the onset of the recession and have done so at a rate similar to that of the nation.
+Recently, however, that deleveraging process has slowed as shown by few changes in average debt levels in 2014.
+Reasons for the previous debt decline continue to be lower mortgage debt due to foreclosures and smaller average outstanding balances on revolving debt instruments such as credit cards and home equity loans.

 Credit Card Delinquency Rates